KHRW: History

-The station began as KHRW on September 1, 2006.
-At that time, the station carried a religious format and was owned by Horizon Christian Fellowship.
-It served the Ranchester area.
+The station began as KHRW on September 1, 2006, owned by Horizon Christian Fellowship it aired a religious radio format serving the Ranchester area.
 In 2009, the station was sold to Global News Consultants, LLC.
 The station returned to air in April 2011 with a classic hits format provided by Dial Global Networks.
-Following the dissolving of the satellite format in 2012, the station chose to operate via local programming instead.
-The format mirrored sister station KDDV, 101.5 licensed to Wright, Wyoming.
-Both are owned by the same company, Legend Communications, LLC.
+Following the dissolution of the satellite format in 2012, the station chose to operate via local programming instead.

-The station's tower is located southwest of Sheridan, near Red Grade Road.
-It shares the tower with KSGW-TV.
-Its studio is located at 324 Coffeen Avenue in Sheridan.

 The station added a weekly hour-long Spanish show in December 2014, hosted by a local high school teacher.

 On November 19, 2014, it was announced that the station would be acquired by Legend Communications, sold from former owner Global News Consultants for $262,000, along with sister station KYTS 105.7 FM from Manderson, Wyoming.
 The purchase was consummated on February 9, 2015.

-In 2019, the station flipped formats to rock oriented music, and became known as "92.7 X Rock".
+In 2019, the station flipped formats to rock-oriented music and became known as "92.7 X Rock".

-The station was an affiliate of the syndicated Pink Floyd program "Floydian Slip."

-In late June 2022, the station flipped formats from rock to Christian Contemporary, and rebranded to "Grace FM".
+The station was an affiliate of the syndicated Pink Floyd program "Floydian Slip.
+In late June 2022, the station flipped formats from rock to Christian Contemporary and rebranded to "Grace FM".
 The station competes locally with 89.9 K-Love (K210AM), and Pilgrim Radio on 99.3 (K257EO).
-The format flip brings the station back to its roots when owned by Horizon Christian Fellowship.

 In 2021, the station added newscasts from Virtual News Source, which is an out-of-market news provider.
 Previously, news for the station and its sisters was done in-house.

+The station is owned by Legend Communications of Wyoming, one of the largest radio groups in the state.
+Legend operates stations in Gillette, Cody, and Worland as well.
+The group's owner is Larry Patrick.
+In February 2024, Susan Patrick, Larry's then-wife, was sentenced to 15 months in prison for willfully making and subscribing a false tax return by a Maryland federal judge.
+She was also ordered to pay approximately $3.84 million in restitution to the United States.
+This situation necessitated an urgent filing with the FCC to transfer her entire 50% stake in Legend Communications to her now ex-husband, Larry Patrick, for a token price of $1.00.
+This makes Larry Patrick the 100% equity holder, pending FCC approval.